 - Fraudulent investment or insurance schemes

-- Fake “sweepstakes” that the person must pay a fee to collect the winnings
+- Fake “sweepstakes” where the person must pay a fee to collect the winnings

 - Medical billing scams or unnecessary medical care

 Financial exploitation can take on many forms.
 While a majority of victims are manipulated by a person they have a trusted relationship with, scams and fraud by strangers are also very common.5

 Common signs of elder financial abuse to watch for:

 - Bank activity including withdrawals and charges the victim can’t explain.